minio/docs/source/glossary.rst

      MinIO combats bit rot with :term:`hashing` and :term:`erasure coding`.

    bit rot healing
-     Objects corrupted due to bit rot automatically restore to a healed state at time of read.
+     Objects corrupted due to bit rot automatically restore to a healed state at time of read during any ``GET`` operation.
      MinIO captures and heals corrupted objects on the fly with its :term:`hashing` implementation.

    bucket